quantis/activeRecord/README.markdown

         ->where_gte('age', 20)
         ->find_many();

-This creates an array of `User` objects that can be manipulated, or an empty row if no records were found.
+This sets `$users` to an array of `User` objects that can be manipulated, or an empty array if no records were found.
 To find and immediately instantiate a `User` from one row only, use query methods and then `find_one` without an argument:

     $user = Model::factory('User')->where('email', 'fred@example.com')->find_one();